H1B Visa

 Submitting an LCA

 Now that you have been successful in the H-1B visa lottery, it is time for your employer to submit an LCA to the Department of Labor.
 This document proves that you will be paid the same or higher than an American worker in the same position.
-Two metrics measures this:
+Two metrics measure this:

-• Actual wage rate: how much the employer pays to similarly qualified workers.
+- Actual wage rate: how much the employer pays to similarly qualified workers.

-• Prevailing wage: the standard wage paid to similarly qualified workers in your position.
+- Prevailing wage: the standard wage paid to similarly qualified workers in your position.

 Filing the Form I-129